 Old Gel-Coat: Scrub old gel-coat with a stiff scotch pad or stainless wire brush and a good degreasing soap to remove oxidation, dirt and oil.
 A de-waxing agent is required if the surface has been waxed within 5 years.

-Fresh Polyester or Epoxy Fiberglass: If the polyester includes wax, this must be completely washed away with a de-waxing agent.
-Then sand well with 60 - 100 grit paper.
+Fresh Polyester or Epoxy Fiberglass: If the polyester or epoxy includes wax, this must be completely washed away with a de-waxing agent.
+Then sand well with 50 - 100 grit paper.
 Wash well with degreasing soap and water.

-Aluminum or Steel: Metals require a primer to protect the underlying metal from rust or corrosion.
+Aluminum or Steel: Metals require a primer to protect the underlying metal from rust, oxidation or corrosion.
 KiwiGrip is compatible with all primers.
 Apply primer per manufacturer’s instructions.
-KiwiGrip will tie-coat to epoxy primers.
-To tie-coat, apply KiwiGrip over the epoxy when the epoxy is beyond tacky but not yet hard.
-(Test: walk with stocking feet on epoxy.
-The epoxy is perfect when it tries to take the socks off your feet but releases them before pulling the epoxy off the deck).
-Unless tie-coating, sand primer lightly with 100 - 220 grit.
+Sand primer lightly with 100 - 220 grit.
 Wipe up dust at least 3 times with damp rags.

 Wood: Wood needs a coat of paint or sealer to prevent water and co-solvents from absorbing into wood.
 Any paint or non-silicone primer is fine.
 When dry, sand paint, primer, or sealer lightly to remove any gloss.
 100 - 220 grit is fine.
 Wipe with a damp rag at least 3 times to remove all dust.

 Concrete: Concrete must be fully cured and sealed with any non-silicone sealer.
-Follow with a good soap and water scrub.
-Allow to dry.
+Follow with a good soap and water scrub and allow to dry.
+If working with polished concrete and surface has any gloss, sand surface with 100 - 220 grit paper to remove any gloss.
+Wipe up dust at least 3 times with damp rags.

 Tile/Marble/Porcelain: Surfaces must be free of oils, soap-scum, and contamination.
 For swimming pool decks, beware of body oils which may have built up over a number of years.
 Normally aggressive scrubbing with a good degreasing soap is sufficient for oil removal.
 Sand well to remove any gloss and offer an abraded surface for KiwiGrip to hold onto.
 Wipe up dust at least 3 times with damp rags.